-While images can be easily found and accessed both online (search engines, websites, etc) and in print (textbooks, journals, posters, etc), not all images are freely available for you to use in your own work.
+Images can be easily found and accessed online and in print, but not all images are freely available for you to use.
 Copyright, image licensing and other conditions can apply, affecting whether an image can be downloaded, scanned, reused or modified.

-When selecting images you need to take caution and investigate any copyright restrictions or terms and conditions of use before you go ahead with using one.
+When selecting images check any copyright restrictions or terms and conditions of use.
 This may include photographs you have taken of people.

 What is copyright?

-Fair dealing provisions within the Australian Copyright Act allows students to copy others' work - including images - for research or study purposes.
+Fair dealing provisions within the Australian Copyright Act allows students to copy others' work for research or study purposes.
 Conditions and limitations apply.
 For more information see:

 Creative Commons Licenses allow people to freely and legally re-use artistic works within license conditions.
 They do not replace or overrule copyright but work alongside and in addition to copyright, explaining how images and other types of works can be reused.

 Always check the license conditions to ensure you are meeting all requirements when using an image.
-Full license conditions are availalbe on the Creative Commons Australia website.
+Full license conditions are available on the Creative Commons Australia website.

 The public domain includes works for which copyright has expired or which have no known copyright restrictions.